bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_2_Synchronization/01_API.rst

    for more information about task groups.

 compss_wait_on(\*obj, mode="r" | "rw")
-   Synchronizes for the last version of object/s specifed by *obj* and returns the synchronized object.
+   Synchronizes for the last version of object/s specified by *obj* and returns the synchronized object.
    It can have an optional string parameter *mode*, which defaults to *rw*, that indicates whether the main program will modify the